scorpiodiagrams/fdg/wiki/chapter009.md

 In Schwarzschild spacetime there are stable circular orbits if the coordinate $r$ is large enough, but below that value all orbits are unstable.
 The critical value of $r$ is larger than the Schwarzschild horizon radius.
 Let's find that value.

 For example, we can consider a perturbation of the orbit of constant longitude.
-Here is the result of adding an exponential variation of size =epsilon=:
+Here is the result of adding an exponential variation of size #Code(epsilon):

 ```Scheme
 (define (prime-meridian+X r epsilon X)